taybro23/Read-It-MS3/README.md

 ### Home Page

 -	Parallax – The home page features parallax images.
 I saw them being used on other students sites and I liked how they looked and wanted to implement one on mine.
 I used two images of books on shelves, with a small amount of overview text in the middle.
+- Body Text - When a user first visits the site, or is logged out, they are shown a different heading and body text than if they are logged in.
+This is so the text is relevant to their log in status.
+Someone who is already logged in does not need the links for register or log in, and someone who is not a registered user cannot add a review.

 ### Book Reviews